Find Grad Schools

 10 Yearly Graduations

 Texas A&M University - Kingsville comes in at #13 on our list of the most popular colleges offering master's degrees in agriculture.
 Roughly 6,900 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,137 per year, while in-state graduate students, on average, pay $3,409 per year.
-During the 2020-2021 academic year, 10 people received their master's degree in agriculture from Texas A&M Kingsville.
-About 80% of this group were women, and 40% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 10 people received their master's degree in agriculture from Texas A&M Kingsville.
+Around 75% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #15